internalfx/rethinkdbfs-spec/README.md

 class RethinkDBFSDownloadByNameOptions {

   /**
-   * Which revision (documents with the same filename and different uploadDate)
+   * Which revision (documents with the same filename and different createdAt)
    * of the file to retrieve.
 Defaults to -1 (the most recent revision).
    *
    * Revision numbers are defined as follows: